nisc/grok-userscripts/README.md

 This collection includes various user scripts designed to enhance your experience with Grok, the AI assistant developed by xAI.
 For more information on Grok and its capabilities, visit the [official xAI website](https://x.ai). **Please note that I am in no way affiliated with xAI.**

-⚠️ **DISCLAIMER**: These scripts are provided "AS IS" without warranty of any kind.
-Use them at your own risk.
-The authors are not responsible for any consequences of using these scripts, including but not limited to:
-- Account-related issues
-- Data loss or corruption
-- Any changes to Grok's functionality or behavior
-- Terms of Service violations

 ## Installation Instructions

 1. Install a userscript manager like [Violentmonkey](https://violentmonkey.github.io/)